Linux (Docker) Installation/Upgrade Instructions

 The installer files need to be redownloaded with every version upgrade.

-1. If the unit has an external network connection, the script automatically fetches the needed packages.
+2. If the unit has an external network connection, the script automatically fetches the needed packages.

-2. For faster and clearer output of the preparation script, run it before the upgrade:
+3. For faster and clearer output of the preparation script, run it before the upgrade:

-Ubuntu / Debian: apt-get update -y && apt-get upgrade -y
+• Ubuntu / Debian: apt-get update -y && apt-get upgrade -y

-CentOS: yum update -y
+• CentOS: yum update -y

-5. Validate that the script finished successfully.
+6. Validate that the script finished successfully.
 If the script fails, fix the problem and rerun the script.

-Install/update SysAid server on Docker
+Install/update the SysAid server on Docker

-2. Supply all the requested info:
+3. Supply all the requested info:

-Command PromptDescription
+Command prompt

-please confirm running the configuration tool (Y/n):
+please confirm running the configuration tool (Y/N):

 This step is asking you if you want to configure the installation of SysAid

-enter db kind (localhostDB,remoteDB,dockerDB):
+enter db kind (localhostDB, remoteDB, dockerDB):

-Select the DB where is your DB (same computer as SysAid, different computer, inside a docker)
+Select the DB where your DB is (same computer as SysAid, different computer, inside a docker)

 enter db type (mysql):